Summary

 Querying Across Metadata and Time-Series

-The true value of a well-designed schema emerges when you start writing queries that cross the metadata/time-series boundary.
-Here are five common query patterns with complete SQL and Python implementations.
+The genuine value of a well-designed schema emerges when queries cross the metadata/time-series boundary.
+Five common query patterns are presented below, each with complete SQL and Python implementations.

 All Readings by Location and Sensor Type